Slide Show Dates

 Q. WHAT ABOUT LAUNDRY?

-A. We will make 3 laundry stops.
-Participants will be responsible for doing their own laundry or paying the Chinese laundry in San Francisco.
+A. We will make 3 laundry stops on TWB.
+Participants will be responsible for doing their own laundry at the Grand Canyon and in Cody, WY.
+Participants will have the option to pay for their laundry to be done for them in San Francisco.
+Please bring 2 rolls of quarters for laundry machines and showers.

 THINGS PARENTS LIKE TO KNOW